chancefcc/deck-bpdao/slides.md

 hide: false
 ---

-# Market Analysis & Strategy (1/3): Target Market:
+# Market Analysis & Strategy (1/3): Target Markets
 - **Initial Stage:** Focus on easily monetizable and highly market-oriented recycling categories, such as e-bikes' batteries, electric vehicle batteries, or power storage batteries.
 - **Regional Expansion:** Scale up the proven China market operation, bootstrap the network, then gradually expand to emerging markets such as Southeast Asia, South Asia, the Middle East, Africa, and South America, finally entering developed markets like Europe and America, achieving global coverage.
 - **Target Customers:** Recycling enterprises at all levels, individual recyclers, waste treatment plants, environmental organizations, carbon asset investors, and strategic investors focused on ESG.